 The visual impact during the Operational phase is shown to be moderate, mainly because of the following:

-• Visibility :
+Visibility:

 The facility will be partly visible from an intermediate area.
-The greatest visual impact of the solar array is restricted to a relative short distance of $\pm$ 5km along the bypassing public road.
+The greatest visual impact is restricted to relative short distance of ±6.3km along the bypassing public road.